 Students: Take the online simulation – enter the enrollment key UCRiverside16 to get started

-Take the online simulation or access it through the UC Learning Center (LMS)
+Faculty and staff: Take the online simulation or access it through the UC Learning Center (LMS) -

 Faculty and Staff